maziac/lagmeter/Readme.md

 Only the sum of lags can be measured and conclusions might be drawn that may or may not be correct :-)

-## Additional lag by the measuring equipment

-The HW uses a relais to stimulate the button press and a phototransistor to measure the resulting change on the screen.
-Both have lags.
-I measured that the reed relais (Relais SIL 7271-D 5V) bounces for max 40us and has a switching delay which is smaller than 250us.
-The lag of phototransistors in general is in the magnitude of us.

-I measured the lag with a LED tight to the reed relais and the overall shown lag was always 1ms.
-So it's safe to assume the additional lag by relais and phototransistor is negligible.

 ## Influence of Intervals (Polling)

 Understanding the impact of polling intervals is essential when dealing with input lag.